 Blackstone Life Sciences

-Blackstone Life Sciences, established in 2005, is a private equity firm specializing in the life sciences sector.
-Based in Cambridge, Massachusetts, with an additional office in South San Francisco, California, the firm invests in both early and late-stage biotechnology and healthcare companies.
-Blackstone Life Sciences focuses on biopharmaceuticals, specialty pharma, medical devices, and diagnostic spaces, with a particular interest in cancer drugs and treatments for inflammatory and urological disorders.
-The firm prefers risk-shared, co-development opportunities and structured financing deals, such as funding late-stage trials or buying royalties on drugs before approval.
-Blackstone Life Sciences targets investments in companies based in the United States and Europe, with a typical investment size ranging from $15 million to $100 million per company.
+Founded in 2005, Blackstone Life Sciences is a venture capital firm focused on the life sciences sector.
+It invests in biopharmaceuticals, specialty pharma, medical devices, and diagnostic spaces, with a preference for cancer drugs and treatments for inflammatory and urological disorders.
+The firm targets investments in companies based in the United States and Europe, typically ranging from $15 million to $100 million per company.

 Paris Panayiotopoulos